jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

 While we could solve the LC-circuit at this point [^fn-LC-solution] it is instrumental for us to identify the canonically conjugate variable of this problem.
-To do this we reexpress Kirchhoffs law using the energies connected with capacitor and inductor:
+To do this we re-express Kirchhoffs law using the energies connected with capacitor and inductor:

 - the **capacitor energy** is given by $$E_C\,=\,Q^2/2C$$.
 - the **inductor energy** is $$E_L\,=\,LI^2/2\,=\,\Phi^2/2L$$, where we introduced the magnetic flux $$\Phi = LI$$.

-At this point we need to perform some magic for people that are not familiar with Lagrangian mechanics or the Euler-Lagrange formalism (feel free to skip a couple of paragraphs where we find the conjugate variables).
-It turns out that when studying the energy balance of the LC circuit we can interpret $$E_L$$ as kinetic energy $$T$$ and $$E_C$ as potential energy $$U$$.
+At this point we need to perform some magic for people that are not familiar with Lagrangian mechanics or the Euler-Lagrange formalism.
+It turns out that when studying the energy balance of the LC circuit we can interpret $$E_L$$ as kinetic energy $$T$$ and $$E_C$$ as potential energy $$U$$.
 With this we can define the [Lagrangian of the LC-circuit](http://www.ingvet.kau.se/juerfuch/kurs/amek/prst/15_ldec.pdf) as

 $$
 \begin{align}